-General Rules for Technical Challenges
+1785 General Rules for Technical Challenges

-- 1720 The technical challenges consist of the following individual challenges:
+The technical challenges consist of the following individual challenges:

 - Part A: Push Recovery

 - Part B: Goal Kick from Moving Ball

 - Part C: High Jump

 - Part D: High Kick

-- Only the robots used for the soccer games are allowed to participate in the technical challenges.
+Only the robots used for the soccer games are allowed to participate in the technical challenges.
+At any point, two robots are considered active during the technical challenges.
+One player can be substituted by another player of the same team.
 No hardware modifications of the robots are allowed for the Technical Challenge (i.e., a robot cannot be modified from the configuration it had in the soccer games).

-The team scheduled for the Technical Challenge must have access to the field five minutes prior to the scheduled starting time.
+1795 The team scheduled for the Technical Challenge must have access to the field five minutes prior to the scheduled starting time.
 The referee will give the start signal at the scheduled time.

-1730 Method of scoring
+Method of scoring